-The bones of your thigh and lower leg form the main joint of your knee.
+The bones of your thigh and shin form the main joint of your knee.

 Towards the lower end of your thigh, the bone starts to flare out forming a bump on either side.
 These bumps are the attachment sites for several tendons, muscles and ligaments.
 The bump on the outside is known as the lateral femoral condyle.

 Running along the entire outside length of your thigh is a band of tough fibrous tissue called the ITB.
 It originates from several muscles in your hip and inserts just below the knee.